Skip to main content

 • makes a serious mistake on the notice or the process they have followed

-But they still have to get the notice right, or a judge should dismiss the case.
+But your landlord still has to get the notice right, or a judge should dismiss the case.

-Tell the court duty adviser or the judge if you think it's not valid.
+Tell the court duty adviser or the judge if you think your notice is not valid.

 After the hearing